Understanding Key Construction Terminology and Abbreviations: Master Format, Spec Section, Takeoff, and More

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Welcome back everyone.
-Now we're going to discuss definitions, terminology, and abbreviations of construction.
-How they have an impact or how they're related to the class that we're taking and also how they are addressed and utilized within the field itself.
+everyone.
+Now we're going to discuss definitions, terminology, and abbreviations in construction—how they impact or relate to the class we're taking, and how they are addressed and utilized within the field itself.

-An estimate, that's what we're all here for.
-Approximate calculation or judgment of the value, number, quantity, or extent of something based on available information.
-We talked at length in the beginning as to what an estimate is.
+An estimate—that's what we're all here for.
+It's an approximate calculation or judgment of the value, number, quantity, or extent of something based on available information.
+We talked at length in the beginning about what an estimate is.

 Learn Construction Estimating